pierre-josselin/payday-2-ultimate-trainer-6/README.md

 - Start the game
 - Click on *Ultimate Trainer* in the game menu to open the app

+ℹ️ For some (Windows 11?) users, the server does not start automatically.
+If when you launch the game, no console opens, create an empty text file named `developer`, inside the `mods` folder.

 > :information_source: If something doesn't work, see the [troubleshooting section](#troubleshooting).

 #### Access the app from another device (laptop, phone, tablet...)